blazingkyuubii/aboutme/README.md

 <h1>Hello, I am blazingkyuubii!</h1>

 <p>I have been working with programming languages since my 1st year of college.
 I have done projects such as Web Development, Mobile App Development, Database Management, Game Development, and many more cool stuff!
 I'm still learning lots of programming, even the languages I mainly use!</p>
 <p>If you're curious, my username came from the anime series Naruto.
-You know.. the Kyuubii... it's blazing..</p>
+You know.. the Kyuubi... it's blazing..</p>
 <h3>Mainly Used Languages</h3>
 <img src="https://skillicons.dev/icons?i=html,css,js,php" />
 <h3>Other Languages Used</h3>